Lokad/CashDB/Contributing.md

-# Terab - Contributing
+# CashDB - Contributing

-The Terab project is functional, yet several areas could still be greatly improved.
+The CashDB project is functional, yet several areas could still be greatly improved.
 This document lists the areas of prime interest for further contributions.

 ## Loads of tests

-Terab already includes its suite of unit tests, however, the quantity (and quality) of our testing suite is not as high as we would like it to be.
+CashDB already includes its suite of unit tests, however, the quantity (and quality) of our testing suite is not as high as we would like it to be.
 The project would quite a few more regression tests in order to vetted as production ready.